kestra-io/docs/content/docs/15.how-to-guides/pushflows.md

 Before you start using the `PushFlows` task, make sure you have the following prerequisites in place:
 1. A Git repository where you want to push your flows.
 2. A Personal Access Token (PAT) for Git authentication.
-If you're using a private repository, you'll need to provide the PAT in the `password` property.
 3. A running Kestra instance in a version 0.17.0 or later with the PAT stored as a [secret](https://kestra.io/docs/concepts/secret) within the Kestra instance.

 ## Using the `dryRun` property